Azdaroth/basic_security-tlq/Readme.md

 For each rule, the specified ip address will be granted access to the specified port on the current node.

+You can also ports that will be always allowed (besided 80 and 22 which are allowed by default), just use array of ports:

+firewall_allowed_ports: ["443"]

 ## Root Login

 Root login is left as enabled.
 It's unclear what the benefit of